harry-clarke/romanian-grammar/basics-1.md

 ### Â or Î

-Although Â and Î sound precisely the same, Romanian use of both letters stems from etymology.
-So, by using a simple rule to swap between the two, Romanian has been able to retain some similarity with Latin, where most etymons use A instead of Â and I instead of Î.
+Although *Â* and *Î* sound precisely the same, Romanian use of both letters stems from etymology.
+So, by using a simple rule to swap between the two, Romanian has been able to retain some similarity with Latin, where most etymons use *A* instead of *Â* and *I* instead of *Î*.

-The rule between them is that Î is only used at the start and end of a word.
+The rule between them is that *Î* is only used at the start and end of a word.
-In the middle, you would use Â.
+In the middle, you would use *Â*.

 * **î**ncepe (to begin) - start
 * hotăr**î** (to decide) - end